onespacemedia/cms/docs/media-app.md

 ### File

 `cms.apps.media.models.File` is a wrapper around a Django FileField.
-This allows users to upload their files in one place and use it in more than one.
+This allows users to upload their files in one place and use it in more than one place.

-The CMS's `file` provides additional fields: a title, alt text (for images), attribution and copyright.
+The CMS's `File` provides additional fields: a title, alt text (for images), attribution and copyright.
 It is up to you how, or if, to render these on the front-end of the website.

-This is not typically used for files uploaded via the public front-end of a website (i.e. non-staff users).
+`File` is not typically used for files uploaded via the public front-end of a website (i.e. non-staff users).
 For this, you'll want to use a simpler Django `FileField` or `ImageField`.

 ### Label